 observer the co-facilitator may see things from a different

 perspective, providing insight as to what future

 interventions may be helpful within the group.
 They

 may assist in time keeping and maintaining boundaries,

 especially if the workshop leader is required to

 attend to other issues that arise in the group.

-(All the pictures displayed on this section are example of clients art work and ©2017)
+(All the pictures displayed in this section are examples of clients' art work)